 Compensation and Benefits:

->

-> The Portsmouth Neuropsychology Center offers competitive compensation including 401K and company match, excellent administrative support (e.g., office manager, psychometrist, etc.), and flexible scheduling.
+The Portsmouth Neuropsychology Center offers excellent technology support including individual laptop access, administrative support (e.g., office manager), and psychometrist support.

 Fellows are provided with 2 weeks paid vacation plus national holidays.